 Anesthesiologist Assistant Certification Exam Results

-Second-year students in their last semester at the Cleveland location apply for initial certification from the National Commission for Certification of Anesthesiologist Assistants, or NCCAA.
+Second-year students in their last semester at the Washington, D.C. location apply for initial certification from the National Commission for Certification of Anesthesiologist Assistants, or NCCAA.
 The majority of CWRU MSA students sit for the certifying exam in February of each year.
 Students sit for certification prior to graduation, meaning CWRU MSA students are applying for certification prior to formally completing their program of study.

 The program believes sitting for the exam in February gives our students a competitive edge on the job market over peers from other anesthesiologist assistant programs.
 The first attempt pass rates noted below are an illustration of our students preparedness and the excellence of our curriculum.